 Focus on you and your bike first and stay focus.

 There's a lot happening around you but you will get used to it and to people behavior.

 Oh, and wear a helmet !
 It’s not optional.

 There’s organization in Chaos, even in Bangkok traffic

 When you see it from the sidewalk it really seems like Chaos, but when you ride a motorbike and you’re in the middle of it, you find some logic to it.

 🚸A few tips:

 - 🚍 Buses (often) don’t respect anything or anyone, always keep your distance with them.

 - 🛑 Don’t drive faster than necessary.
-I can be tempting to drive 100km/h when the road is clear but with things coming from every sides, that’s not the best idea.
+It can be tempting to drive 100km/h when the road is clear but with things coming from every sides, that’s not the best idea.

 - 👀 Stay Focus, pay attention to everything.

 Choose your motorbike carefully

 If you spend all your day in Bangkok’s traffic, you better have a really small motorbike or scooter than can squeeze anywhere.

 That will save you precious minutes and even probably allow you to avoid a ton of accidents.